jundalisay/sp/content/en/research/galileo/two/day-2c.md

-SAGR.
+{{< r a="Sagredo" >}}
 If we do not want to repeat what happened yesterday, please get back to the point; and you, Simplicio, begin producing those difficulties that seem to you to contradict this new arrangement of the universe.
+{{< /r >}}

 {{< r a="Simplecio" >}}
-The arrangement is not new; rather, it is most ancient, as is shown by Aristotle refuting it, the following being his refutations :
+The arrangement is most ancient, as is shown by Aristotle refuting it:

-"First, whether the earth is moved either in itself, being placed in the center, or in a circle, being removed from the center, it must be moved with such motion by force, for this is not its natural motion.
+1. Whether the earth is moved in itself in the center, or in a circle moved from the center, the earth must be moved with such motion by force, for this is not its natural motion.

 Because if it were, it would belong also to all its particles.
 But every one of them is moved along a straight line toward the center.
 Being thus forced and preternatural, it cannot be everlasting.
 But the world order is eternal; therefore, etc.

-"Second, it appears that all other bodies which move circularly lag behind, and are moved with more than one motion, except the primum mohile.
+2. All other bodies which move circularly lag behind, and are moved with more than one motion, except the primum mohile.

 Hence it would be necessary that the earth be moved also with two motions; and if that were so, there would have to be variations in the fixed stars.

 But such are not to be seen; rather, the same stars always rise and set in the same place without any vaniations.

-"Third, the natural motion of the parts and of the whole is toward the center of the universe, and for that reason also it rests therein."
+3. The natural motion of the parts and of the whole is toward the center of the universe, and for that reason also it rests therein."

 He then discusses the question whether the motion of the parts is toward the center of the universe or merely toward that of the earth, concluding that their own tendency is to go toward the former, and that only accidentally do they go toward the latter, which question was argued at length yesterday.

 Finally he strengthens this with a fourth argument taken from experiments with heavy bodies which, failing from a height, go perpendicularly to the surface of the earth.

 Similarly, projectiles thrown vertically upward come down again perpendicularly by the same line, even though they have been thrown to immense height.
 These arguments are necessary proofs that their motion is toward the center of the earth, which, without moving in the least, awaits and receives them.

 He then hints at the end that astronomers adduce other reasons in confirmation of the same conclusions--that the earth is in the center of the universe and immovable.

 A single one of these is that all the appearances seen In the movements of the stars correspond with this central position of the earth, which correspondence they would not otherwise possess.
 The others, adduced by Ptolemy and other astronomers, I can give you now if you like; or after you have said as much as you want to In reply to these of Aristotle.
 {{< /r >}}

 {{< l a="Salviati" >}}
 The arguments produced on this matter are of two kinds.
 Some pertain to terrestrial events without relation to the stars, and others are drawn from the appearances and observations of celestial things.

 Aristotle's arguments are drawn mostly from the things around us, and he leaves the others to the astronomers.

 Hence it will be good, if it seems so to you, to examine those taken from earthly experiments, and thereafter we shall see to the other sort.
 And since some such arguments are adduced by Ptolemy, Tycho, and other astronomers and philosophers, in addition to their accepting, confirming, and supporting those of Aristotle, these may all be taken together in order not to have to give the same or similar answers twice.

-Therefore.
-Simplicio, present them, if you will; or, if you want me to relieve you of that burden, I am at your service.
+Therefore, Simplicio, present them, if you will; or, if you want me to relieve you of that burden, I am at your service.
 {{< /l >}}